Alpine Property Tax Exemption for Seniors in Alpine, UT

 • State-funded programs, rather than the school district, directly provide assistance to seniors

-• These programs can offer refunds or lower your home’s taxable value, strong relevance for remodeling services
+• These programs can offer refunds or lower your home’s taxable value, strong relevance for renovation.

 Exemption Vs. Abatement